imanghafoori1/laravel-microscope/README.md

 ## Key things to know:

-- It is created to be smarter than phpstorm and other IDEs in finding errors.
+- It is created to be **smarter than phpstorm** and other IDEs in finding errors.
-- It is created to understand laravel run-time and magic.
+- It is created to **understand laravel run-time** and magic.
-- It does not show you stupid false errors, all the errors are really errors.
+- It does **not show you stupid false errors**, all the errors are really errors.
 - If you have written a lot of tests for your app, you may not need this.
-- It can refactor your your code, by applying `early returns` automatically.
+- **It can refactor your your code**, by applying `early returns` automatically.

 ## <g-emoji class="g-emoji" alias="arrow_down" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2b07.png">⬇️</g-emoji> Installation